Entire Rows and Columns in Excel VBA

 EntireColumn

-Note: border for illustration only.
+Note: borders in the image for illustration only.

 9. Select cell D6.
 The following code line enters the value 3 into the first cell of the row below the row that contains the active cell.